Livestock & Grazing

 3. Model production system choices (e.g., roughage-dominated beef vs. high-grain finishing rations)

-• feed_item: Item name (e.g., “maize”, “wheat bran”)
+• feed_item: Item name (e.g., “maize”, “wheat-bran”)

 • source_type: Either “crop” or “food” (byproduct)

-• digestibility_ruminant: Digestible fraction for ruminants (0-1)
+• digestibility: Digestible fraction (0-1)

-• ME_MJ_per_kg_DM: Metabolizable energy (MJ per kg dry matter) - for future use
+• ME_MJ_per_kg_DM: Metabolizable energy (MJ per kg dry matter)

-• CP_pct_DM: Crude protein (% of dry matter) - for future use
+• CP_pct_DM: Crude protein (% of dry matter)

-• NDF_pct_DM: Neutral detergent fiber (% of dry matter) - for future use
+• NDF_pct_DM: Neutral detergent fiber (% of dry matter)

 Byproducts from food processing (with source_type=food) are automatically excluded from human consumption and can only be used as animal feed.